jeanjusten/CS50p_Python_Final_Project/README.md

 ## :large_orange_diamond: Etcetera
 ### :arrow_forward: About
-<p>The Certificate Generator is a program made by Jean Justen, and it was made as a final project for "CS50's Introduction with Python" course.
-The program was developed to put in use the many tools and concepts learned in the CS50P's Introduction to Python 9 weeks' course.<br>
+<p>The Certificate Generator is a program developed by Jean Justen, and it was made as a final project for "CS50's Introduction with Python" course.
+The program's purpose is to put in use the many tools and concepts learned in the CS50P's Introduction to Python 9 weeks' course.<br>

 ### :arrow_forward: License
 You may use, copy, share and modify the code as you please.
 No credits needed.</p>